Here's what happened during both Ant-Man and the Wasp post-credits scenes

-Ant-Man and the Wasp has two post-credits scenes.
+Ant-Man and the Wasp is a m0vie with great moments and two post-credits scenes.
 The first one is essential viewing for MCU fans and ties directly to Avengers: Infinity War.
 The second, not so much.
 But if you don't have anywhere else to be, feel free to stick around for it.

 A huge Giant-Man-sized spoiler warning here!
 If you don't want to know what happens during the post-credits scenes in Ant-Man and the Wasp, then stop reading now.
 In addition, if you don't want a good bit of the plot of the actual movie spoiled then also stop reading now.
 We good?
 Good.